pingxiang-chen/bpf-f2fs-zonetrace/README.md

     File mapping view:
     ![viewer](./assets/file-mapping.png)

-7. We provide users with scritpts to manipluate the file layout on F2FS with ZNS SSDs, the scripts are under exploration folder, file_size is in MB, fragsize and fragdistance is in KB
+7. We provide users with scripts to manipluate the file layout on F2FS with ZNS SSDs, the scripts are under exploration folder, file_size is in MB, fragsize and fragdistance is in KB

 ```bash
     cd $HOME/bpf-f2fs-zonetrace/exploration